Skip to Content

 It should also be noted that this assumes as well that the corner on the strong side will be empty as displayed on the diagram.

-Multiple scoring opportunities
+Potentially creates multiple scoring opportunities

 In general, by performing the split cut, that could lead to multiple scoring opportunities, either for the post player or for the players involved in the screening action.

-The diagrams below demonstrate this concept.
+The example diagrams below demonstrates this point in greater detail.

-Example: Scoring opportunity via low post action
+Scoring opportunity via low post action

 As mentioned earlier, when the split cut occurs, this can isolate the post, which can lead to a scoring opportunity around the rim.

-Example: Scoring opportunity near perimeter
+Scoring opportunity near perimeter

 This diagram is similar to what was shown in the basic examples section.
 Basically, after 5 receives possession of the ball via the post entry pass, split action happens between 1 and 2.